sarchlab/akita/doc/hook_system.md

 ## Implementing Hookables

-A hookable is anything that implements the `Hookable` interface, including the `AcceptHook` and the `InvokeHook` functions.
-However, in most of cases, a hookable implementation can simply embed the HookableBase class to expose these two function implementations and  users do not need to implement these two functions.
-Here is an example of how to write a hookable class.
+A hookable is anything that can accept hooks by implementing the `AcceptHook` function.
+In most of cases, a hookable implementation can simply embed the HookableBase class that already have a default implementation of the `AcceptHook` function.
+Users do not need to implement the function again.
+So the example below is a minimal example of how to write a hookable class.

 ```go
 type SomeHookableComponent struct {